esphome/esphome-docs/guides/contributing.rst

 addons (see PlatformIO docs for more info).
 Then develop the new feature with the guidelines below.

-All PRs are automatically checked for some basic formatting/code mistakes with Travis.
+All PRs are automatically checked for some basic formatting/code mistakes with Github Actions.
 These checks *must* pass for your PR to be mergeable.

 Setting Up Git Environment